-▶ Interlocution with authorities, advocacy and lobbying
+Interlocution with authorities, advocacy and lobbying

-PBI volunteers maintain continuously contact with Guatemalan civil authorities and with international entities like the United Nations and embassies, to make We continuously train the PBI international observer them actors in our accompaniment and protection work, as well as make them aware of concerns about areas where we work and ask for their support.
-Through the Advocacy Coordinator in Europe and PBI's Country
+PBI volunteers maintain continuously contact with Guatemalan civil authorities and with international entities like the United Nations and embassies, to make We continuously train the PBI international observer them actors in our accompaniment and protection team and facilitate spaces for interchange and training work, as well as make them aware of concerns about on security and protections for Guatemalan defenders, areas where we work and ask for their support.
+Through with the support of existing local resources. the Advocacy Coordinator in Europe and PBI's Country